dwan12345/Cisco-CLI-Commands/Configs/Switch/STP.md

 	- learning (15s) - blocked, but populating max table
 	- forward  - normal forwarding state

+# RSTP
+- Multiple Spanning Tree (MSTP) and Rapid PVST+
+- Nominates root bridge, root ports, etc the same way as STP
+- The only port states are Discarding, Learning, and Forwarding.
+- When a switch's port goes down, it immediately sends out BPDU and Topology Change (TC) bit set.
+The switch flushes its MAC address table and any switch receiving the TC BPDU flushes their table as well.
+- If a switch misses 3 Hello Packets, it assumes the link is down and initiates convergence.
+Instead of about 20 seconds, it takes 6 seconds to initiate convergence
+- Alternate Port: new port role.
+If the root port goes down, the alternate port immediately becomes root port.
+- Link types:
+	- edge: to end host.
+Same thing as portfast.
+Does not go through the port states process
+	- point to point: from switch to switch
+	- Shared: only for links connected to hubs

 ## Configure STP Priority
 - change primary to secondary to configure secondary root bridge
 - Can do STP load balancing by configuring different root bridges for the vlans